msoares-prog/42-piscine/README.md

 * [Curriculum/Branchs/Galaxy](https://github.com/psprawka/42_Projects);

 ### Contact
-If you have any questions, you can contact me:
+If you have any question, you can contact me:

-42 slack: 42saopaulo-msoares;
+42 slack: 42saopaulo_msoares;

-Or, just email me:
-mahh.soares3@gmail.com
+Email: mahh.soares3@gmail.com